TBD54566975/developer.tbd.website/site/blog/2024-01-11-devcareer-winners.md

 ## 🏅 Auth5

 Auth5 was developed by team **MAVIGO**.
-It's a authentication system that ensures personal data is stored on the users [Decentralized Web Nodes](/docs/web5/decentralized-web-nodes/what-are-dwns).
+It's a authentication system that ensures personal data is stored on the user's [Decentralized Web Nodes](/docs/web5/decentralized-web-nodes/what-are-dwns).
 Allowing the user to control who can access their data.

 **Try It Out:**